 Creating a more walkable and accessible Town Center will also require constructing new local roads.
 These connections would be constructed as part of a development in which the private developer assumes the cost of these local roads.
 Figure 5.7 identifies the proposed local road network in Town Center, which uses the existing road network as the foundation of the multimodal system.
 The location of these local connections is approximate and based on the desired block lengths of 400 feet.
 Precise locations will be determined during site planning and review.
-These extensions would require new right-of-way and would generally include two travel lanes, parallel parking on both sides of the street, sidewalks, and street trees, although some connections may use a "woonerf" style design, or pedestrian-only connections (Appendix D).
-Some streets would also include fiber conduit, new sewer and water infrastructure while all streets would have stormwater pipes (see Figures 4.1, 4.2, and 4.3 for general location of facilities) that are assumed to be constructed by private development.
+These extensions would require new right-of-way and would generally include two travel lanes, parallel parking on both sides of the street, sidewalks, and street trees, although some connections may use a "woonerf" style design (Appendix D).
+In limited exceptions, these connections could be pedestrian-only connections.
+Some streets would also include new sewer, water and stormwater infrastructure (see Figures 4.1, 4.2, and 4.3 for general location of facilities) that are assumed to be constructed by private development.

 Estimated Cost: Not applicable.
-Local roads and associated communications. sewer, water and stormwater infrastructure identified as part of the Plan are assumed to be constructed by private development.
+Local roads and associated sewer, water and stormwater infrastructure identified as part of the Plan are assumed to be constructed by private development.